MME for Mating Correspondences: Introduction

 The organization of the paper is as follows.
 In Section \ref{hol}, we introduce the notions of Holomorphic Correspondences and their actions on measures.
 We define as well deleted covering correspondences and prove basic properties about them.
+In section \ref{ent}, we prove basic properties of topological and metric entropy for correspondences.
 In Section \ref{com}, we define the composition of correspondences and we introduce the families $\lbrace\F\rbrace_{a\in\mathcal{K}}$ and $\lbrace\mathcal{F}_{R,S}\rbrace_{(R,S)\in\mathcal{K}'}$ of correspondences on $\widehat{\mathbb{C}}$.
 In this section we define as well modularity and weak-modularity, and we prove Theorem \ref{B}.
 In section \ref{ent} we define limit sets of the above correspondences, and recall the rational behavior of the families in the limit sets.
-We finish this section by defining topological and metric entropy, and by proving Theorem \ref{A} and Theorem \ref{C}.
+We finish this section by proving Theorem \ref{A} and Theorem \ref{C}.